LBHackney-IT/API-Playbook/docs/accessibility_testing.md

 ## Resources

+ - A video tutorial detailing how to conduct an accessibility test;
+ - An spreadsheet where you can note the findings of your test (it is also mentioned in the video);
+ - A template document of an accessibility report;

-Please follow the link below to access the following resources
+Please follow the link below to access the resources:

 [Accessibility Resources Google Drive](https://drive.google.com/drive/folders/1zDekem62oXqBjAzP5EKC-Yl_xMDjg8mE?usp=sharing "Accessibility Resources Google Drive")